longhorn/website/content/docs/1.4.3/references/storage-class-parameters.md

 The desired number of copies (replicas) for redundancy.
   - Must be between 1 and 20.
-  - Replicas will be placed across the widest possible set of zones, nodes, and disks in a cluster, subject to other constraints, such as NodeSelector.
+  - Replicas will be placed across the widest possible set of zones and nodes in a cluster, subject to other constraints, such as NodeSelector.

 > Global setting: [Default Replica Count](../settings#default-replica-count).